 While data on hit and run accidents in Ontario is not collected, there were more than 17,000 crashes linked to hit and runs, driving on the wrong side of the road and improper parking.

 The auto accident lawyers at Greg Monforton & Partners understand how difficult it can be for victims and their families to obtain justice in hit and run cases.
 Our team is dedicated to obtaining the compensation hit and run victims deserve.
-We offer free case evaluations and even if we are unable to take your claim, we offer free services that can help guide you in the right direction.
+A personal injury lawyer in Windsor from our law firm can offer you a free case evaluation and even if we are unable to take your claim, we offer free services that can help guide you in the right direction.

 For a free claim review, call (866) 320-4770.